 - Park your car behind the line marked on the ground, and please do not park in any areas designated for vendors or for launch administration.

 - Please drive 5MPH or less as you approach the launch area, and within the launch area.
-A vehicle moving any faster can raise a surprising amount of very annoying dust!
+The entry road separates the range from tent city and is heavily trafficked.

-- Please keep control of your trash and carry it off when you leave.
+Please keep control of your trash and place it in the provided dumpster or carry it off when you leave.